-The following Table 2A summarizes revenues per ton for the past ten Fiscal Years, and the following Table 2B shows the breakdown of shipping revenues by container and noncontainer for the same period.
+The following Table 2A summarizes revenues per ton for Fiscal Years 2007 through 2016 (unaudited), and the following Table 2B shows the breakdown of shipping revenues by container and noncontainer for the same period.
 Shipping revenues are comprised of wharfage, dockage, demurrage, cranes, pilotage, assignment charges, and storage.